kcjengr/turbonc/README.md

 * Python 3.11
 * PyQt5 or PySide2

-JauriaCNC is developed and tested using the LinuxCNC Debian 12 (bookworm)
+TurBoNC is developed and tested using the LinuxCNC Debian 12 (bookworm)

 ## DISCLAIMER